 SEO for small businesses: Blogs, Directory Listings, Social Media, Link building, the list goes on and on.
 How does any of this make your small business Blog and Web Site better?
-What does a Keyword and an SEO strategy have to do with the creative substance of the article and the message your business wants to get across?
+What do a Keyword and an SEO strategy have to do with the creative substance of the article and the message your business wants to get across?

 The answer is simple: nothing and everything!